braboj/tutorial-git/02-Concepts/06-references.md

 -------------------------------------------------------------------------------
 ### heads
-This folder contains the branches.
-Each branch is a file with a reference to a commit object inside it.
+This folder contains the branch tips.
+Each branch tip is a file with a reference to a commit object inside it.

 ```shell
 $ cat .git/refs/heads/main